Meet Arthur Chileshe, distribution designer at Duquesne Light who earned

-his B.S. in electrical engineering technology in 2007.
+his B.S. in electrical engineering technology.

 Electrical engineers work in a wide variety of areas that encompass all practical uses of electricity including electronics, computer systems, electrical power, control systems and communications.